cloudevents/spec/cloudevents/extensions/verifiability.md

 ```

 It is the digest of the concatenated digest list of the mandatory Context
-Attributes, the OPTIONAL Context Attributes, the event data itself and a set of OPTIONAL Context Extension Attributes.
+Attributes, the OPTIONAL Context Attributes, the event data itself and a set of
+OPTIONAL Context Extension Attributes.

+**The canonical serialized representation of a CloudEvent is defined by the
+specific event format in use.
+Implementations MUST compute digests over the
+deterministic canonical encoding of each attribute value as defined by that
+format.
+For example, in the JSON format this means hashing the canonical JSON
+representation of the value; in the Protocol Buffers format this means hashing
+the deterministic protobuf wire encoding of the value (including for typed
+fields such as `google.protobuf.Timestamp`).**

 #### Protocol